rroaa/city-market-website/README.md

 # CityMarket Website
-City Market is a simple website where supermarket's staff can manage the supermarket operations such as adding new items to the supermarket, contract with new suppliers and add them to the suppliers list.
-In addition to update and view their information.
+City Market is a simple website where supermarket's staff can manage the supermarket operations.

-Made as a pre-requisite for the testing phase in ISTQB Bootcamp's capstone project.
+Made as a pre-requisite of the testing phase in ISTQB Bootcamp's capstone project.

 Operations that can be done using CityMarket Website: